TaWald/similaritybench/README.md

 # `ReSi`: A Comprehensive Benchmark for Representational Similarity Measures
-In the following, we describe how the experiments from our Benchmark Paper can be reprduced, and how additional measures could be added.
+In the following, we describe how the experiments from our Benchmark Paper can be reproduced, and how additional measures could be added.

 ## 1. Setting up the Repository